5calV/homelab-panel/README.md

 # homelab-panel
-This is a web-panel to access all of your selfhosted webapps or favorite sites
+This is a web-panel written in plain HTML /CSS to quickly access all of your selfhosted webapps or favorite sites

-I use this site to quickly access all my selfhosted webapps.

-## Copy
+## Use this for yourself

+To use this for yourself, you can clone this repository and put the files on a webserver like Apache2 or Nginx.

+The logo of your apps need to be 64x64 px.
+You can just edit the file's names, button texts and URLs in the HTML files to add your own logos / links.